-1.6.1 Citizens Charter prepared by the Ministry/Department, as part of the Result Framework Document of the department/organization should be proactively disclosed and six monthly report on the performance against the benchmarks set in Citizens Charter should also be displayed on the website of public authorities.
+Citizens Charter prepared by the Ministry/Department, as part of the Result Framework Document of the department/organization should be proactively disclosed and six monthly report on the performance against the benchmarks set in Citizens Charter should also be displayed on the website of public authorities.

-1.7 Discretionary and Non-discretionary grants
+Discretionary and Non-discretionary grants

-1.7.1 All discretionary /non-discretionary grants/ allocations to state governments/ NGOs/Other institutions by Ministry/Department should be placed on the website of the Ministry/Department concerned.
+All discretionary /non-discretionary grants/ allocations to state governments/ NGOs/Other institutions by Ministry/Department should be placed on the website of the Ministry/Department concerned.
 Annual Accounts of all legal entities who are provided grants by Public Authorities should be made available through publication, directly or indirectly on the Public Authority's website.
 Disclosures would be subject to provisions of Section 8 to 11 of the RTI Act.

-1.8 Foreign Tours of PM/Ministers
+Foreign Tours of PM/Ministers

-- 1.8.1 A large number of RTI queries are being filed on official tours undertaken by Ministers or officials of various Government Ministries/Departments.
-Information regarding the nature, place and period of foreign and domestic tours of Prime Minister are already disclosed on the PMO's website. - 1.8.2 As per DoPT's OM No. 1/8/2012-IR dated 11/9/2012, Public Authorities may proactively disclose the details of foreign and domestic official tours undertaken by the Minister(s) and officials of the rank of Joint Secretary to the Government of India and above and Heads of Departments, since 1st January, 2012.
-The disclosures may be updated once every quarter. - 1.8.3.
+A large number of RTI queries are being filed on official tours undertaken by Ministers or officials of various Government Ministries/Departments.
+Information regarding the nature, place and period of foreign and domestic tours of Prime Minister are already disclosed on the PMO's website.

+As per DoPT's OM No. 1/8/2012-IR dated 11/9/2012, Public Authorities may proactively disclose the details of foreign and domestic official tours undertaken by the Minister(s) and officials of the rank of Joint Secretary to the Government of India and above and Heads of Departments, since 1st January, 2012.
+The disclosures may be updated once every quarter.

 Information to be disclosed proactively may contain nature of the official tour, places visited, the period, number of people included in the official delegation and total cost of such travel undertaken.
 Exemptions under Section 8 of the RTI Act, 2005 may be kept in view while disclosing the information.
-These instructions would not apply to security and intelligence organisations under the second schedule of the RTI Act, 2005 and CVOs of public authorities.
+These instructions would not apply to security and intelligence organisations under the second schedule of the RTI Act, 2005 and CVOs of public authority level of the public authority and the recipient of information (for example, in case of Panchayat, wall painting may be more effective means of dissemination of information), and that more and more proactive disclosure would gradually be made through Internet.
+There is need for more clear guidelines for web-based publication of information for disclosure.

-2.0 Guidelines for digital publication of proactive disclosure under Section 4
+Guidelines for digital publication of proactive disclosure under Section 4